Skip to main content

 fibe agents download-attachment <id> <name> --to ./context.zip

-fibe agents add-mounted-file <id> --path docs/style.md --content @style.md
+fibe agents add-mounted-file <id> --file ./style.md --mount-path docs/style.md

-fibe agents update-mounted-file <id> <file-id> -f patch.json
+fibe agents update-mounted-file <id> --filename style.md --mount-path docs/style.md

-fibe agents remove-mounted-file <id> <file-id>
+fibe agents remove-mounted-file <id> --filename style.md

 fibe agents messages <id> # message history